Olive Higgins Prouty: Career

-Her poetry collection was published posthumously by Friends of the Goddard Library at Clark University, as Between the Barnacles and Bayberries: and Other Poems in 1997 after it was released for publication by her children Richard and Jane.
-In 1961, Prouty wrote her memoirs but, as her public profile had diminished, she could not find a publisher so had them printed at her own expense.
+Her poetry collection was published posthumously by Friends of the Goddard Library at Clark University, as Between the Barnacles and Bayberries: and Other Poems in 1997 after it was released for publication by her children, Richard and Jane.
+In 1961, Prouty wrote her memoirs, but as her public profile had diminished, she could not find a publisher, so had them printed at her own expense.

-Prouty's best-remembered writings are the five Vale novels, particularly the third in the series, Now, Voyager.
-Now, Voyager delves into the psychology of a woman, Charlotte Vale, who has lived too long under the thumb of an overbearing mother.
+Prouty's best-remembered writings are the five Vale novels, particularly the third in the series, Now, Voyager, which delves into the psychology of a woman, Charlotte Vale, who has lived too long under the thumb of an overbearing mother.
 An important character in the novel is Charlotte's psychiatrist, Dr. Jaquith, based on the fictionalization of Prouty's own therapy.
 He urges her to live her life to the fullest, taking to heart the words of Walt Whitman, "Now, Voyager, sail thou forth, to seek and find."
 Thanks in part to the help of Dr. Jaquith, but mostly thanks to having inherited her motherʼs fortune, by the end of the book, Charlotte is very much enjoying her life as a Vale of Boston.

-Prouty is also known for her philanthropic works, and for her resulting association with the writer Sylvia Plath, whom she encountered as a result of endowing a Smith College scholarship for "promising young writers".
+Prouty is also known for her philanthropic works and her resulting association with writer Sylvia Plath, whom she encountered as a result of endowing a Smith College scholarship for "promising young writers".
 She supported Plath financially in the wake of Plath's unsuccessful 1953 suicide attempt: Plath's husband, Ted Hughes, would later refer in Birthday Letters to how “Prouty was there, tender and buoyant moon”.
-Many, including Plath's mother Aurelia, have held the view that Plath employed her memories of Prouty as the basis of the character of "Philomena Guinea" in her 1963 novel, The Bell Jar, a figure who is described as supporting the protagonist because "at the peak of her career, she had been in an asylum as well", and who arguably represents a role model to be ultimately rejected by the protagonist.
+Many, including Plath's mother Aurelia, have held the view that Plath employed her memories of Prouty as the basis of the character of Philomena Guinea in her 1963 novel, The Bell Jar, a figure who is described as supporting the protagonist because "at the peak of her career, she had been in an asylum, as well", and who arguably represents a role model to be ultimately rejected by the protagonist.

-Stella Dallas was adapted into a stage play in 1924, a movie in 1925 and a popular 1937 melodrama of the same title starring Barbara Stanwyck that was nominated for two Academy Awards.
+Stella Dallas was adapted into a stage play in 1924, a movie in 1925, and a popular 1937 melodrama of the same title starring Barbara Stanwyck that was nominated for two Academy Awards.
 It was remade in 1990 starring Bette Midler.
 A derivative radio serial was broadcast daily for 18 years, despite the legal efforts of Prouty, who had not authorized the sale of the broadcast rights, and was displeased with her characters' portrayals.
 Now, Voyager was made into a film of the same name in 1942, directed by Irving Rapper and starring Bette Davis in an acclaimed, Academy Award-nominated performance, as well as into a radio drama starring Ida Lupino and produced by Cecil B. de Mille on the Lux Radio Theater.